anikom15/calc/README.md

 expressed on a single line.
 For example, the entry `5 7 + 9 8 + *`
 will evaluate to 204.

+### Stack Operations

+A carriage return (↵) will display the evaluated expression.
+This does not remove the value from the stack.

+The following stack operations are supported:

+* `C` - Clear the stack
+* `D` - Duplicate the topmost value
+* `S` - Swap the top two values on the stack

 ## Bugs

 Bugs can be reported to [W. M. Martinez](mailto:anikom15@outlook.com).